ShaunCurtis/Blazr.Demo.Toaster/readme.md

 <Toaster />
 ```

-3. Inject the service into any pages you want to raise toasts, and call `AddToast`.
+3. Inject the service into any pages where you want to raise toasts, and call `AddToast`.
 The example below shows a demo `Index` page.

 ```csharp
 @page "/"